egregoire23/SupervisedWithR/Principal Components Analysis on Swiss Bank Notes.md

 association with diagonal and length, meaning that these variables are better at predicting the genuine bank notes.
-This is interesting as diagonal did not seem to be a very important indicator when looking a the PCA of only genuine bank note.
-The pairs inner.lower and inner.upper, as well as height.left and height.left appear to be correlated with each other.
-It is interesting that the inner.lower and inner.upper are showing a positive correlation here because they had a very strong negative correlation in the PCA of only counterfeit bank notes.
+This is interesting as diagonal did not seem to be a very important indicator when looking a the PCA of only genuine bank notes.
+The pair's inner.lower and inner.upper, as well as height.left and height.left appear to be correlated with each other.
+It is interesting that the inner.lower, and inner.upper are showing a positive correlation here because they had a very strong negative correlation in the PCA of only counterfeit bank notes.
 Also, these four predictors appear to be associated with the